openstack/ceilometer/doc/source/install.rst

    to ``rabbit`` or ``qpid`` in ``glance-api.conf`` and restarting the service.

-3. In order to retrieve object store statistics, ceilometer needs an access to swift with ``ResellerAdmin`` role.
+3. In order to retrieve object store statistics, ceilometer needs access to swift with ``ResellerAdmin`` role.
 You should give this role to your ``os_username`` user for tenant ``os_tenant_name``::